Alison King: The mood of Scotland’s wild places

 I have work on show in the Borders Textile Tower House in Hawick till the end of January.
 Then I will have my large WWI piece hanging in St Giles Cathedral, Edinburgh from July 1st for five weeks and other work in the EDGE exhibition at the Edinburgh Palette from July 2nd for four weeks.

-For more information about Alison please visit her website.
+For more information about Alison please visit the Textile Study Group website.

 Let us know what your favourite aspect of Alison’s work is by leaving a comment below.